tx55/RoryStrachan_hw6TH_csi3150_fs2024/README.md

 <p align="right"><sub>quizApp.js lines 28 - 35</sub></p>

 - This code section adds the functionality of the "start" button that becomes visible as the user is viewing the quiz info panel
-- In short what this piece of code does is get rid of all the current information presented for how the quiz runs replaces it with information pertaining to the first question, it also starts the timer up so it can count down from 15 to 0
+- In short what this piece of code does is get rid of all the current information presented for how the quiz runs and replaces it with information pertaining to the first question, it also starts the timer up so it can countdown from 15 to 0
 ```javascript
 	restart_quiz.addEventListener("click", (e) => {
 	  quiz_box.classList.add("activeQuiz"); //show quiz box